The Story of Two Pieces of White Oak

 The answer: Because all the hard work, money and time invested, cannot prevent wood from shrinking and expanding, if the moisture content is not right.

-To demonstrate shrinkage, I obtained a board of semi-dried White Oak with a moisture content of 18%.
-Two pieces were cut from the board 4″ long, 1″ wide and about 1/4″ high.
-One piece was kept at the original 18% moisture content, the other piece was dried down to 6%.
+To demonstrate shrinkage, we obtained a board of semi-dried White Oak with a moisture content of 18%.
+Two pieces the same size were cut from the board, 4″ long, 1″ wide and about 1/4″ thick.
+One piece was kept at the original 18% moisture content, the other piece was dried down to 8%.

 The difference in length was surprising.
 The large amount of shrinking in the upper piece was attributed to the selected species – the large shrinkage factor of White Oak, and to the orientation of the grain.
 Notice how the grain runs almost parallel to the length of the board.